oceanprotocol/ocean.py/READMEs/predict-eth.md

 Here, we grab Binance ETH/USDT price feed, which is published through Ocean.

-You can see the asset on Ocean Market: https://market.oceanprotocol.com/asset/did:op:0dac5eb4965fb2b485181671adbf3a23b0133abf71d2775eda8043e8efc92d19
+You can see it on Ocean Market: https://market.oceanprotocol.com/asset/did:op:0dac5eb4965fb2b485181671adbf3a23b0133abf71d2775eda8043e8efc92d19

 In the same Python console: